 We planned a last minute detour to catch up with my Kiwi friend Scotty for a surf.

 Scotty is super funny, will have you belly laughing 24/7, 100% froth on life and mad (rad ) surfer who lives his life to chase the typhoon swells and that’s why he ended up in this part of the world, teaching English at local schools for over 20 years.

-I actually have never met him, we had mutual friends on Facebook and has always invited me to visit.
+I actually have never met him, we had mutual friends on Facebook and he has always invited me to visit him.

 Getting my Japanese punctuality and politeness intact, I kept Scotty updated with our estimated arrival time.

 “If the surf is pumping, I may not be at home but the door is open” Legend !

 In the late afternoon, we drove to his house following his directions.